learn-good/llm-repo-understanding/README.md

 #### Basic usage
 ```
-# Uses current directory, By default, output is saved to ./outputs/{repo_name}/filetree.xml.
+# By default, input path is cwd (".'), output is saved to ./outputs/{repo_name}/filetree.xml
 python generate_xml_filetree.py

-# Custom input/output paths.
+# Custom input/output paths
 python generate_xml_filetree.py -i /path/to/repo -o output.xml
 ```

-## Step 2: inspect and edit output of step 1
+## Step 2: Inspect and edit output of step 1
 - Make sure everything that is in the output file tree are things you want to learn about
   - Will cost tokens to process, so you want to make sure you're not reading in things like SVGs, PNGs, low info subdirectories, etc.
   - Either delete parts of the tree to remove the sections entirely from the final output, or add `inspected="false"` to files and directories that we do not want to summarize, but want to keep in the skeleton for summarization later.